-After a two-year absence from the beach I drove over Terrigal headland in anticipation of our reunion.
+After a two-year absence I drove over Terrigal headland in anticipation of our reunion.

 The coastline stretched out and unfolded before me like tied handkerchiefs unravelling out of a magician’s sleeve.